hoho/conkitty/README.md

 ### CALL *template-name [arg1 [arg2 […]]]*

 You can call one template from another. argN are arguments for a template.
+Arguments should be strings, variables or JavaScript expressions.

     template1
         div